 Okay back to preparing for a cruise vacation…

-Well in case your in the same boat as me and will be taking a cruise vacation in the near future, or you are starting to think about planning a cruise, I’ve got the perfect packing list for you here.
+Well in case your in the same boat as me and will be taking a cruise vacation in the near future, or you are starting to think about planning a cruise, I’ve got the perfect Cruise Packing List.

 The reason why we decided to book a cruise as opposed to a weeklong vacation on a tropical island somewhere was multifaceted.